 animals as they arrive for landing at the station.

-A safari tent camp will also be nearby to provide groups and families the opportunity to stay overnight.
+A safari tent camp is also nearby to provide groups and families the opportunity to stay overnight.

 New anchor exhibit attraction winding through an existing undeveloped forest valley and hillside featuring the Zoo’s tiger collection.
 Other species will include leopard, takin, gaur, camels, red pandas, sun bears and birds.
 A food, gift and restroom cluster will be at the base of the main path for visitors.
 The Desert Dome Plaza will also be transformed with the addition of a Komodo dragon exhibit.